-The SGS in Cincinnati is fortunate to have some of the world’s leading scholars who guide individualized courses of study in the major fields of our degree programs.
-Faculty at HUC-JIR’s campuses in New York and Los Angeles are also available through inter-campus classes and as mentors for our students.
-In addition, our unique Summer-In-Israel Archaeology Program offers students an Israel experience with faculty on our Jerusalem campus.
+The Joan and Phillip Pines School of Graduate Studies (PSGS) on the Cincinnati campus of Hebrew Union College - Jewish Institute of Religion has some of the world's leading scholars who guide individualized courses of study in the major fields of our degree programs.
+Faculty at HUC-JIR's campuses in New York and Los Angeles are also available through inter-campus classes and as mentors for our students.
+In addition, our unique Summer-In-Israel Archaeology Program offers students an Israel Experience with faculty on our Jersusalem campus.

 Extraordinary resources for study, research, and publication, including our renowned Klau Library, Jacob Rader Marcus Center of the American Jewish Archives, and Skirball Museum, support the academic rigor of our degree programs.